SpatialStats/spatialstats.github.io/pages/resources.md

 information by finding patterns, assessing trends, or making decisions.
 Spatial statistics empowers you to answer questions confidently and make important decisions using more than simple visual analysis.
-Below are resources that will help you learn more.
-If you have questions or awesome analysis stories, there is a [Spatial Statistics Forum](https://geonet.esri.com/community/gis/analysis/spatial-statistics) on GeoNet -- _We'd love to hear from you!_
+Below are resources that will help you learn more._

 This is the **big** encompassing list of our resources, for focused resources check out [Presentations](/presentations/) or [Hands On](/hands-on/).